ekaputra07/giFTP/README.md

     Host:
      - path : Remote path on the server that file will be transferred.

+After config has been set, lets check if your FTP informations are correct.

+**2. Test connection :**

+After config has been set, its time to test it.

+    $ gtp --test
+    > [INFO] Connecting...
+    > [INFO] Connection success.

-After config has been set, now you can make any changes to the repo and make a commit.
+If it success, now you can make any changes to the repo and make a commit.

-**1. Apply changes to remote server :**
+**3. Apply changes to remote server :**

 When you are ready to deploy changes, just run this command in the same directory your config file are located:

-    $ gtp update
+    $ gtp --update
     > [INFO] Checking repository...
     > [INFO] Found 2 new commit...